Header

 Central Phoenix Line Upgrade

-Natural gas supports the reliable service our customers count on, providing much-needed energy during late-afternoon and evening hours when customers use it most.
+Natural gas can provide flexible, on-demand energy, including during the late afternoon and evening hours when customer energy use is highest.
 Through our competitive procurement process, we’re evaluating these projects and additional resources to support Arizona’s growing energy demand and protect reliability and affordability for customers.

-- Sundance Project - The Sundance Power Plant, located 55 miles southeast of Phoenix near Coolidge, is a key component of our energy infrastructure.
-If selected in the RFP, the plan would be to build two additional natural gas units at Sundance – adding 90 megawatts (MW), enough energy to serve an additional 14,400 Arizona homes.
-We would expect construction to begin in early 2025, with the two units in service for summer 2026.
-View project website
+• Sundance Project - The Sundance Power Plant, located 55 miles southeast of Phoenix near Coolidge, is a key component of our energy infrastructure.
+We are adding two additional natural gas units at Sundance – adding 90 MW, enough energy to serve an additional 14,400 Arizona homes by spring 2026.
+View the Sundance project website.

 Downtown Phoenix Substation Projects